sbabcoc/Java-Utils/README.md

-# NORDSTROM COMMON
+# NORDSTROM JAVA UTILS

-**Nordstrom Common** is a small collection of general-purpose utility classes with wide applicability.
+**Nordstrom Java Utils** is a small collection of general-purpose utility classes with wide applicability.

 ## UncheckedThrow